Judge Dee

-Judge Dee, or Judge Di, is a semi-fictional character based on the historical figure Di Renjie, county magistrate and statesman of the Tang court.
+Judge Dee (狄公), or Judge Di, is a semi-fictional character based on the historical figure Di Renjie, county magistrate and statesman of the Tang court.
 The character appeared in the 18th-century Chinese detective and gong'an crime novel Di Gong An.
 After Robert van Gulik came across it in an antiquarian book store in Tokyo, he translated the novel into English and then used the style and characters to write his own original Judge Dee historical mystery stories.

 The series is set in Tang dynasty China and deals with criminal cases solved by the upright and shrewd Judge Dee, who as county magistrate in the Chinese imperial legal system was both the investigating magistrate and judge.

 Di Gong An

 The Judge Dee character is based on the historical figure Di Renjie (c.
 630 – c.
 700), magistrate and statesman of the Tang court.
 During the Ming dynasty (1368–1644) in China, a "folk novel" was written set in former times, but filled with anachronisms.

 Van Gulik found a copy of the 18th-century Di Gong An novel (狄公案 (Dí Gōng Àn); lit.
 "Cases of Judge Dee") in a Tokyo book store.
 It's an original tale dealing with three cases simultaneously.
 For the most part the overbearing supernatural plot elements, common among Chinese mystery tales of that period, were lacking in this case, making the story more accessible to Western readers.
 He translated it into English and had it published in 1949 under the title Celebrated Cases of Judge Dee.